This post may contain affiliate links. I may receive commissions for purchases made through links in this post.

 Compost is a natural process, don’t overthink it

 So rest assured that no matter what you do to keep food out of the landfill, you can’t mess it up too much.
-Food, and all living things, have a way of naturally breaking down on their own.
+Kitchen scraps, and all organic matter, have a way of naturally breaking down on their own.
 You truly can’t mess up the process because decomposition will happen with or without you.

 What is compost?

 Compost is one of those fun words that can be a noun or a verb.
-You can compost your food.
+You can compost your household waste.
 You can also use compost on your plants.
 Such a fun word, right?

 But, what exactly is compost?